caydenwagner/WiseInbox/README.md

 - **Email Listing**: View a list of emails in your Gmail inbox.
 - **Email Details**: View the subject, sender, recipients, and body content of individual emails.
 - **Phishing Detection**: Scan emails for potential phishing scams using a machine learning model.
+- **Generative AI**: Get a list of flags that may indicate a scam within every email.

 ## Screenshots